LucaSimmer/pdsnd_github/README.md

 *Some data may not be available for all cities*

 ### Requirements
-* Hands
 * Computer
-* Python 3.6 or better (**DO NOT USE PYTHON 2**)
+* Python 3.6 or better

 ### How to install and use
-Get files from the bikeshare projects, run the script and follow the prompts.
+Get files from the bikeshare project, run the script and follow the prompts.

 ### Credits
 Most of it is my own work.